saltyrtc/saltyrtc-client-rs/README.md

 Simply copy that command in the second half of the output to another terminal to connect to the initiator with a responder.

-To see all options, use `cargo run --example client -- initiator --help` and `cargo run --example client -- responder --help`.
+To see all options, use `cargo run --example chat -- initiator --help` and `cargo run --example chat -- responder --help`.

-**Note:** The example client currently expects a [SaltyRTC Server](https://github.com/saltyrtc/saltyrtc-server-python/) instance to run on `localhost:6699`.
+**Note:** The example chat currently expects a [SaltyRTC Server](https://github.com/saltyrtc/saltyrtc-server-python/) instance to run on `localhost:6699`.